 Open Menu Close Menu Open Search Close Search

-This year’s Juneteenth celebration will offer a space for the Tufts community, in collaboration with the cities of Medford and Somerville, to learn about the historical struggle for liberation and unification of people who identify as coming from the African diaspora.
-This community celebration will feature local artists, vendors and educators as we seek to recognize the resilience of the Black community through a range of mediums.
+This year’s Juneteenth celebration, held in collaboration with the cities of Medford and Somerville, will offer a space to learn about the historical struggle for liberation and unification of people who identify as coming from the African diaspora.
+This community celebration will feature local artists, vendors, and educators as we seek to recognize the resilience of the Black community through a range of mediums.
 Join us to reflect, rejoice, and shine a light on the importance of unity during this time.

 LOCATION: Joyce Cummings Center | 177 College Avenue, Medford 02155

-11:10 - 11:30 am: Where Do We Go From Here & Closing, Alaina Macaulay, Assistant Vice Provost for Inclusive Excellence and Leadership
+11:10 - 11:30 Closing: Where do we go from here? - Alaina Macaulay, Assistant Vice Provost for Inclusive Excellence and Leadership

 About Juneteenth